-How do you copy files from one drive to another drive?
+How to copy files from one drive to another drive

-When working with multiple drives you may need to copy files from one drive to another drive.
-Below are the steps on how to copy and move files between multiple drives.
+When working with multiple disk drives, you may need to copy files from one drive to another drive.
+Or, you might need to download or transfer files from a USB drive or memory stick to a drive on your computer.
+Follow the steps below to copy and move files between drives.

 Microsoft Windows users

-To copy files from one drive to another drive in Windows, perform the same copy actions you typically would to copy a file in Windows and then paste the files into the new drive location.
-For example, if you wanted to copy pictures from a USB flash drive, open the drive from My Computer and copy the pictures or folder containing the pictures.
-Once copied, move to the location you want to copy the pictures and paste them into that location.
-For example, you could copy the pictures into the My Pictures folder.
+To copy files from one drive to another internal or external drive in Windows, perform the same actions you would use to copy a file in Windows.
+For example, if you wanted to copy photos from a USB flash drive to the HDD (hard disk drive) in your computer, follow these steps.
+Open the USB drive in File Explorer, locate the photos or the folder containing the pictures, and press Ctrl+C. Then, in File Explorer, go to the location you want to copy the pictures (e.g, Pictures on the left to open your Pictures folder), and paste them by pressing Ctrl+V.

 copy c:\myfile.txt d: